What is VSCode?#

 So what are the main differences between those two versions?

-The Microsoft branded is compiled from the FLOSS version but enable telemetry by default, contains some trademarks assets, code relying on proprietary libraries, code share with proprietary licensed products (eg. Visual Studio) but also code that provides access to a service that Microsoft run in its data centers (e.g. access to the Visual Studio Marketplace).
+The Microsoft branded is compiled from the FLOSS version but enable telemetry by default, contains some trademarks assets, code relying on proprietary libraries, code share with proprietary licensed products (e.g. Visual Studio) but also code that provides access to a service that Microsoft run in its data centers (e.g. access to the Visual Studio Marketplace).

-Whats is the Marketplace?#
+What is the Marketplace?#

 Visual Studio Marketplace is a Microsoft hosted and owned extension gallery for Visual Studio, Visual Studio Code and Azure DevOps.
 And so the code to access this Marketplace is not included in the FLOSS version, meaning that in theory the FLOSS version couldn't be able to install extension directly from a gallery but manually.